sporeservantpub/sporeservant.com/_posts/2018-05-07-cr1-vs-cr2-monsters.markdown

 For the Faerie Dragon, its HP is 14 and its AC is 15, so it would have a challenge rating of 1/4.
 However, because of its *magic resistance*, its Effective AC is increased by 2 to 17.
 Then, in addition, because of *superior invisibility*, the Faerie Dragon adds an additional 2 to its effective AC, making it 19.
 See page 280-281 of the [Dungeon Master's Guide](https://www.amazon.com/Dungeon-Masters-Guide-Core-Rulebook/dp/0786965622/ref=as_sl_pc_tf_til?tag=sporeservant-20&linkCode=w00&linkId=f6cec78426cdc4722361f7837ad8f11d&creativeASIN=0786965622) for more information on Monster Features and how it affects their final (or average) challenge rating.

 Now, **let's be real**: in a combat situation against 1st-level character, the bugbear can dish it out.
-There is a high likelihood that it could kill any level 1 player character with 1 hit.
-If its damage is 2d8+2, that means average damage is 11 - the maximum Constitution bonus a PC can have at level 1 is +3, and a rare +4.
-That means that any player character whose class Hit Dice is d8 or less can likely be taken out in 1 hit (8 out of 12 classes have hit dice of 1d8 or lower).
+There is a high likelihood that it could kill any level one player character with one hit.
+If its damage is 2d8+2, that means average damage is 11 - the maximum Constitution bonus a PC can have at level one is +3, and a rare +4.
+That means that any player character whose class Hit Dice is d8 or less can likely be taken out in one hit (8 out of 12 classes have hit dice of 1d8 or lower).

 On the other hand, the Faerie Dragon is a good-aligned creature, and likely if the players are to encounter one, it will not be a combat situation.
 On a social encounter level, a mischievous Faerie Dragon acting on the *chaotic* part of its nature is virtually out of the realm of possibilities for a first level party to successfully contend with.

 For example: a red faerie dragon can invisibly follow the party to a treasure, appear in the room but attempt to hide with its Stealth, then cast *mage hand* to steal the treasure they were after, and disappear, never to be seen again.
 Very useful for a villain with a pet faerie dragon!
-But how can the party really deal with superior invisibility at level 1?
+But how can the party really deal with superior invisibility at level one?

 #### But what does it all *mean*?

-> CR1 creatures are designed to be challenging and potentially deadly for a level 1 party without the dice on their side.
+> CR1 creatures are designed to be challenging and potentially deadly for a level one party without the dice on their side.

 By looking at just two CR1 monsters side-by-side who have very different monster makeup, my first thought is that the challenge rating system is pretty wildly flexible in how drastically different variables return the same ultimate result.
 An argument could be made that it would be more valuable to present both offensive and defensive challenge rating in the monster's statistics, because these two have very different implications for the encounter.
 Not saying they should, but an argument could be made in favor of it!